sanekua/Posts/README.md

 # Posts Application

-The post will have the next fields: title, link, creation date, amount of upvotes, author-name
+The post have next fields:
+- title,
+- link,
+- creation date,
+- amount of upvotes,
+- author-name